Ballroom Dancing Stretches and Flexibility Exercises

 Ballroom dancing stretching exercises to improve your performance and do away with ballroom injuries for good.

-Whatever the dance styles used during the competition, participants are often scored on some very diverse criteria.
-Dancers earn points for their poise, posture, expressionism, timing and presentation as well as their foot and leg action.
+In a competition, participants earn points for their poise, posture, expressions, timing and presentation as well as their foot and leg action.

 Ballroom dancing offers a total cardiovascular exercise, working all of the major muscle groups in varying degrees of intensity, depending on the dance executed.
 During the first few days, new ballroom dancers will feel pain in muscles they didn’t know they had.